makeitMVPadmin/super-group-newsletter/README.md

 This starter repository uses the following technologies:

 - React: A JavaScript library for building user interfaces.
-- Sass: A CSS extension language that adds features like variables, nesting, and more.
+- CSS for styling and design of the webpage.
 - Firebase: Cloud storage database

 You can expand upon these technologies as needed for your project.